TheSaltiestFish/HandPoseMap/README.md

 # HandPoseMap
-- Using YOLOv5 for real-time hand gesture detection, then interact with Amap using detected user hand gesture.
+- Using YOLOv5 for real-time hand gesture detection

+- Interact with Amap using detected user hand gesture

 - Three gestures supported: zoom in, zoom out, move